 During this untimed Advice Session with our professional immigration lawyers in London, you will receive our comprehensive advice, completely tailored to your needs and your situation.

 The Application Package

 With our Application Package, your dedicated immigration lawyer will advise you on your application process and eligibility.
 Your caseworker will then complete and submit your forms to the Home Office on your behalf.

 Our Fast-Track Application Package is a premium service for those who need to submit their application in time with their deadlines.
 Your case will become a top priority for our lawyers and you will benefit from our highest-quality services.

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-Candidates who apply to a PNP will usually receive a decision on their candidacy within 6 months if applying through Express Entry.
-Those who apply through a non-Express Entry system will receive a decision within 1-2 years.
-Processing times will largely depend on the competitiveness of the Provincial Nominee Program along with the province or territory where a candidate is applying.
+Applicants applying to a PNP application will often receive a decision on their candidacy within 6 months if applying through Express Entry and within 1-2 years if applying through a non-Express Entry PNP program.
+Normally, processing times will largely depend on the program and region where a candidate is applying.

-The program will then use this information in the applicant’s profile to pick and choose individuals who they believe will make a suitable candidate for their program.
+The program will then use this information to pick and choose candidates who they believe will make a suitable candidate for their program.
 If chosen, the applicant will then be invited to apply for that specific PNP stream.